matthew-tfs/mjcb.io/content/blog/00011-openssh-client-and-openssh-server-on-windows.md

 ## Using OpenSSH Client ##

-The OpenSSH Client can be used exactly the same way as you would on any Linux/Unix host.
+The OpenSSH Client can be used the same way as you would on any Linux/Unix host.
 It will work through the regular Command Line and in PowerShell:

 ```powershell
 PS C:\> ssh.exe